AMalekB-Research/Stock-Investment-Calculator/README.md

 Product/Data analyst project

 Personal finance is an ever growing topic.
-I have taken a strong intrest into this as my future finances depend on it...
+I have taken a strong intrest into this as my future finances depends on it...
 The below tool estimates the projected value of a UK stock investment, using real historical market data pulled live from Yahoo Fiannce.